greenfork/nimraylib_now/README.md

 Any ideas are welcome.
 Open an issue to ask a question or tell a suggestion.

 ### Convert examples
-There's a helper script to do that `tools/example_converter.nim`.
+There's a helper script to do that: `tools/example_converter.nim`.
 Compile it and run from terminal with a C file as an argument, then edit the resulting Nim file.